2,317 Shopify stores already joined the waitlist! Early access

 For example, if you had 500 customers at the beginning of the month and lost 25, your churn rate would be 5%.

-Keeping your current customers is often more affordable than trying to win over new ones.
-High churn rates lead to lost revenue and signal deeper issues like poor product fit, lack of engagement, or failed onboarding.
-Understanding your churn rate helps you improve customer experience and grow sustainably.
+Keeping your current customers is almost always cheaper than acquiring new ones, which is why churn directly affects profitability and growth.
+High churn rates lead to lost revenue and signal deeper issues like poor product fit, weak engagement, or failed onboarding.
+They also compress customer lifetime value, since every cancellation cuts a customer’s revenue contribution short.

-If a customer hasn’t engaged in a while, no logins, no purchases, send a friendly check-in with a helpful tip or offer.
+If a customer hasn’t engaged in a while (no logins, no purchases), send a friendly check-in with a helpful tip or offer.
 Catching disengagement early can turn a silent exit into a saved relationship.
+Whether these efforts are actually working can be tracked month over month using the churn rate calculator.